ERC-Midrash/UD_Hebrew-PostRab/not-to-release/README.md

 ```

 ### `run_through_conllu.py`
 Performs a basic first-pass validation of CoNLL-U files using the Python CoNLL-U parsing library.
 This script checks for syntax errors and other issues in the CoNLL-U format, logging any errors it encounters.
+It returns an exit code of 0 if processing completed without errors, and a non-zero exit code if any errors were encountered, making it suitable for integration into automated pipelines.

 Usage:
 ```